 - Determine product name, colors, logo, brief creative concept and text for the label of the product.

-- Hire a (package/label designer) graphics designer on upwork or fiverr to design the label/packaging and deliver both 2D package design file and a 3D mock up of concept.
+- Hire a (package/label designer) graphics designer on upwork to design the label/packaging and deliver both 2D package design file and a 3D mock up of concept.
 This label does not have to be accurate. you can use placeholder texts, and placeholder UPC code (e.g. TEST-GRAVIOLA-FRUIT).
 Ensure to obtain the original design files (illustrator/photoshop from designer).

 - Create product page for this product on Shopify/herbalpapaya.com website using 3D mockup image.
 Research similar products online and create/cull a product description, determine pricing and case quantity with your supervisor if needed.